Jean Slater: Guest returns

 The following month it was revealed that Jean's return storyline would see her plot to get Stacey out of prison.
 Spoiler pictures were released on 27 July showing Jean and Kat visit Stacey in prison.
 Days later, more spoiler pictures were released and it was revealed that Jean would end up in hospital after collapsing, with Stacey visiting her from prison.
 Wright's return scenes aired on 4 August 2014 and she departed on 11 August, one week later.

 On 26 May 2015, it was announced that Wright would be returning to EastEnders for a second guest stint since her 2013 exit.
 It was thought that Jean would be returning for her wedding to Ollie, after paparazzi caught Wright wearing a 'Bride-to-be' top.
 O'Callaghan and Turner were also spotted on-location, filming in wedding attire.
 It was also considered that Jean's return may link with an ongoing storyline for Stacey with a key she has, given to her by Sean.
 Wright's return scenes aired on 3, 6 and 7 July 2015, with the main focus on Stacey's key as Jean disagreed with Stacey having it.
 Wright filmed further scenes as Jean in October 2015, with Jean making onscreen appearances on 3, 17 and 18 December 2015.
 Jean's return saw the truth behind Stacey's key being uncovered as Jean revealed that her deceased husband, Brian, had a second family and the man, Kyle (Riley Carter Millington), who had been following Stacey for months, had been contacting Jean.
-The BBC announced that Wright would return in late January 2016, appearing in episodes on 19 January and 21 January.
+The BBC announced that Wright would return in late January 2016, appearing in episodes on 19 and 21 January.
 Jean returned for one episode in April 2016.
 Despite it being Stacey's wedding in May 2016, she did not appear, which Laura-Jayne Tyler of Inside Soap said she "couldn't believe" as Jean would normally "turn out for the opening of a gas bill."
 Wright said she enjoyed her frequent guest appearances, calling herself "lucky" for having that opportunity.
 She also revealed that she hopes her character will not be killed off and instead, will continue making appearances in the soap.